Bizmundo/Dataviz-project-proposal/README.md

 ## Sketches

-Below are the sketches of the charts  that will helps answer the questions above.
+Below are the sketches of the charts  that will help answer the questions above.

 ### The bar chart
-It displays the percentage of an attribute by race.
-It has Combo box that helps the user select the attribute of instrest.
+It displays the percentage or count of an attribute by race.
+It has a selection box that helps the user select the attribute of instrest.
+The selection box will have a default value as "type".
+Once the user clicks on the selection he will be presented with the list of attributes.
+The chart will then be updated with the values of the selected attribute.
 ![image](https://user-images.githubusercontent.com/16506192/65564934-76663980-df1c-11e9-88f0-d5d9fc865c24.png)
 ### The Kent (UK) map
 It displays the location of the stop and search on the map.
 It has a combo box that helps the user overlay other attributes on the map.
 The slider helps observe the trend of the spatial positions of the stop and search over time.
+Moving the slider from left to right will display additional locations of the stop and search on the map.
 ![image](https://user-images.githubusercontent.com/16506192/65564970-9695f880-df1c-11e9-93f0-e0ff83f1db19.png)

 ## Open Questions
-I am not sure that the map of Kent is available in a format will ease the vizulization of this data.
+I am not sure that the map of Kent is available in a format that will ease the vizulization of this data.

+## Schedule of delivrables
+* Get addtional data to cover one to five years of stop and search by 10/5/2019
+* Data cleaning by 10/05/2019
+* Gather and prepare Kent city map data 10/05/2019
+* Generate algorithm to display interactive bar chart 10/12/2019
+* Generate algorith to display interactive map 10/17/2019
+* Validation/testing 10/25/2019
+* Submission